Just 35 miles north of downtown Tucson sits Oracle, the namesake road lined with yuccas on your way to the small town.

 Arizona Zipline Adventures — If you’re looking for something a bit more adventurous to add to your itinerary, this is it.
 Criser says it's the longest zipline in the state and it's “so cool,” she says, also mentioning the scenic views.
 “They have the Peppersauce Kitchen with it and it's delicious food, so you can go on the zip and go eat.”

 Life Under the Oaks Lavender Farm — Come June, you can walk amid blooming lavender and take in the earthy scents on open farm days.
 When lavender season rolls around each summer, Blair hosts a number of workshops — lavender wreaths, lavender wands — and events — a fairy festival, lavender dinners.
-Although the bloom season is over at the moment, the farm's next event is Sept.
-24 — a barbecue and bluegrass dinner.
+Although the bloom season is over at the moment, the farm is has fall events on its roster, including a pumpkin pancake brunch and a witch broom workshop.

 Oracle State Park — Bask in the outdoors at this park where you can tour the historic Kannally Ranch House, enjoy a picnic and explore 15 trails.
 It's also an International Dark Sky Park, which makes it a great spot for stargazing.
 I also imagine it's a picturesque place to watch the sunset.
 Bonus outdoorsy activity: Peppersauce Campground!

 Sue & Jerry’s Trading Post — Drive east on American Avenue and on your right, you'll see a giant yard with metal art and quirky fixtures out front.
 That's Sue & Jerry’s Trading Post, where you can shop from an explosion of antiques, home goods, clothing, DVDs and more.
-Blair, whose boutique is at the trading post, says it’s “so fun to visit!”
+Blair says it’s “so fun to visit!”

 Golden Goose Thrift Shop — Perez says this thrift shop is often busy and is one of her favorite spots in the area.
 According to the shop’s website, Golden Goose benefits both Saddlebrooke Community Outreach and Impact of Southern Arizona.